-If one were to look at DTC wine sales eight or 10 years ago, one would see that flash sales sites were all the rage.
-Many of those sites still exist, but they do not seem to be enjoying the popularity they once had.
+If one were to look at DTC wine sales a decade or so ago, one would see that flash sales sites were all the rage.
+Some of those sites still exist, but they are not enjoying the popularity they once had.
 Is this just because they were a flash-in-the-pan trend?
 Or have economic conditions and competition changed the DTC landscape?

 The Rise of Flash Sales Sites (for Wine and Other Goods)

 The first flash sale site was created by online retailer Woot.com in 2004 (although Sam’s Club had a similar “deal by email” model as early as 2000).
 This site had a “deal-of-the-day” format in addition to the company’s online store.
 Each day a special product was offered at a heavily discounted price, and consumers had 24 hours to pull the trigger on the deal or lose it.

 The rationale behind the deal-of-the-day format made good sense.
 For the consumer, it meant heavy discounts on desirable items.
 For the seller, it was a way to offload extra inventory.
 Also at work was the psychology of scarcity: Because the discounts were steep but lasted only 24 hours, consumers felt they had to act quickly or else lose the deal on that particular item.
 It was the ultimate embodiment of the salesperson’s old pitch, “Act now!
 Supplies are limited!”